 Let’s just be real here.
 These aren’t secrets.
 But what they are, are real ways that you can focus on your health while still nursing your babe.

 And yes, it is possible.
 Everyone has a different postpartum journey, and one question I get asked quite frequently is how I’ve been able to resume my usual workouts while still nursing my baby.
 Has my milk supply dropped?
 Not at all.
-I’m not a big producer; I basically produce enough for EJ to eat and pump once a day if I want.
+I’m not a big producer; I basically produce enough for my son to eat and pump once a day if I want.
 But with the right foods and plenty of water, I’m able to keep my supply steady while resuming my intense workout routine.

 Here’s how I do it.